-(ii) where an employer has adopted a staff development and performance appraisal scheme and has determined that the employee has demonstrated satisfactory performance for the prior 12 months’ employment.
+(ii) here an employer has adopted a staff development and performance appraisal scheme and has determined that the employee has demonstrated satisfactory performance for the prior 12 months’ employment.

 (b) Movement to a higher classification will only occur by way of promotion or re-classification.

 The Federal Circuit Court has recently provided clarity that this does not mean that employees automatically progress to the next pay point after 12 months of satisfactory performance, rather they just become eligible to be considered for progression.
-It is then for the employer to determine whether to promote them or re-classify them to a higher pay point (this is the effect of clause 13.3(b)), but there is no strict obligation to do so.
-Find out more on a blog by our partners at EI Legal.
+It is then for the employer to determine whether to promote them or reclassify them to a higher pay point (this is the effect of clause 13.3(b)), but there is no strict obligation to do so.
+Please see our blog on pay point progression in the SCHADS Award.

 However, it is important to note that some employees may be immediately entitled to progress through obtaining certain qualifications or being required to perform certain tasks (see further below).